 THE FIRST PAWNSHOP IN BEVERLY HILLS

 Step into the light and airy offices of Beverly Loan Company and you would never suspect you’re in a pawn shop.
-Located on the third floor of the Bank of America building in Beverly Hills – valuable art on the walls and private offices in which to conduct transactions – Beverly Loan Company is a world apart from the typical storefront pawn shop.
+Located on the first floor of the Bank of America building in Beverly Hills – valuable art on the walls and private offices in which to conduct transactions – Beverly Loan Company is a world apart from the typical storefront pawn shop.

 In the 1930’s, when Los Angeles’ pawn shops were concentrated downtown on Hill Street, founder Louis Zimmelman knew there was a market for a different kind of pawn business.
 Instead of a dimly lit storefront operation where a pawnbroker sits behind a wire-enclosed booth making loans over the counter, Louis envisioned a place with the look and feel of a fine jewelry store, where the pawnbroker always wears a suit and tie, where business is conducted in private offices, and where the client’s valuables are securely kept in a bank vault.

 And he was just the man to do it.
 A snappy dresser, a gentleman, and a jeweler whose family had been in the diamond trade for four generations, Louis chose Beverly Hills as the site for his new pawn shop.
 Hidden away in a bank building, the original Beverly Loan Company was a place where Hollywood’s movie stars, entertainment executives and affluent Westsiders temporarily down on their luck, or in between projects, could discreetly pawn their jewelry for quick cash without going downtown.